Mintbase/templates/ai-minter/README.md

 ```
 REPLICATE_API_TOKEN='...'
-MINT_CONTRACT_ADDRESS='...'
-PROXY_CONTRACT_ADDRESS='...'
+NEXT_PUBLIC_MINT_CONTRACT_ADDRESS='...'
+NEXT_PUBLIC_PROXY_CONTRACT_ADDRESS='...'
+NEXT_PUBLIC_NETWORK='...'
 ```

 `REPLICATE_API_TOKEN` should have the value of your token for the replicate api.
 You can get a token on the [replicate website](https://replicate.com/).

-`MINT_CONTRACT_ADDRESS` is the address of the contract where you want to mint the result into an NFT.
+`NEXT_PUBLIC_MINT_CONTRACT_ADDRESS` is the address of the contract where you want to mint the result into an NFT.
 If you dont have one, you can [deploy a new contract](https://www.mintbase.xyz/launchpad/contracts/0) on our launchpad.

-`PROXY_CONTRACT_ADDRESS` is the address of a proxy contract to allow you to relay the transaction to the minting address.
+`NEXT_PUBLIC_PROXY_CONTRACT_ADDRESS` is the address of a proxy contract to allow you to relay the transaction to the minting address.
 This address should have minting permissions on your minting contract.

+`NEXT_PUBLIC_NETWORK` is the network of the contracts being used (usually 'mainnet' or 'testnet').

 ### Run project